micromouseonline/robot-notes/docs/sensors/switched-emitter-drive.md

 ![single transistor](../assets/sensors/single-switching-transistor.png)

-The circuit has some fairly arbitrary values so thet's take them in turn and look at how to choose your own values.
+The circuit has some fairly arbitrary values so that's take them in turn and look at how to choose your own values.

 #### The LED

 Arguably the most important component.
 You may choose Infra Red (IR) or visible light devices.
 Aside from any optical properties, all LEDs will result in a forward voltage drop when current flows through them.
 For a typical IR LED - the SFH4550 - this will be about 2.0 Volts at 500mA, rising to 2.5 Volts at 1 Amp.
-This voltage will need to be taken into account when calulating the current limit resistor R8.
+This voltage will need to be taken into account when caclulating the current limit resistor R8.

 For a visible light LED like the TLCR5800, that voltage drop can be much higher and might approach 3.5 Volts at 500mA, rising to 4.7 Volts at 1 Amp.